 Permanent kidney failure that requires a regular course of dialysis or a kidney transplant.

 A type of Medicare prescription drug coverage determination.
 A formulary exception is a drug plan's decision to cover a drug that's not on its drug list or to waive a coverage rule.
 A tiering exception is a drug plan's decision to charge a lower amount for a drug that's on its non-preferred drug tier.
-You must request an exception, and your doctor or other prescriber must provide a written supporting statement explaining the medical reason for the exception.
+You or your prescriber must request an exception, and your doctor or other prescriber must provide a supporting statement explaining the medical reason for the exception.

 If you have Original Medicare, and the amount a doctor or other health care provider is legally permitted to charge is higher than the Medicare-approved amount, the difference is called the excess charge.